ubermanu/raiponce/docs/linear-scaling.md

-# Linear scaling of sizes (eg. font-size)
+# Linear scaling (eg. font-size)

+Sizes should interpolate between 2 values.<br>
+For this matter we use `clamp` to guess any size between 2 breakpoints.

+### Example

-In this example, we will asume we have 2 designs.<br>
+In this example, we will assume we have 2 designs.<br>
-One for mobile, which has a width of 768px.<br>
+- One for mobile, which has a width of 768px.<br>
-One for desktop, which has a width of 1920px.
+- One for desktop, which has a width of 1920px.

 At 768, buttons have a font size of `12px` and at 1920 it's `24px`.<br>
 Using linear interpolation, we can handle in-between font sizes without using breakpoints.

-You can check the `raiponce` package which contains the `clamp()` function.
+You can check the `raiponce` package which contains the `lerp()` function.<br>

-### Example
+**Note**: The styles have to be mobile-first.

 ```scss
 /* styles.scss */